November 2023 (Updated November 2025)

 Indoor Air Quality

-Combat low humidity with a whole-home humidifier
+Combat low humidity during winter with a whole-home humidifier

 Humidity levels play a vital role in the quality of your sleep.
 According to AprilAire, an industry leader in indoor air quality, the optimal humidity range in our homes is between 40% – 60% relative humidity (RH).
 When our indoor air falls below 40% RH, it causes our mucus membranes and nasal passages to dry out.
 This not only reduces comfort during resting hours but also exacerbates our propensity for snoring.
 Snoring impacts both your partner’s sleep quality and your own.